-(i) Exemption requirements.
-The following requirements must be met to perfect any claim for exemption under RCW 82.08.0266 and 82.08.02665:

-(A) The watercraft must ((leave Washington waters)) not be used within this state for more than forty-five days ((of)) from delivery;

-(B) The seller must examine acceptable proof that the buyer is a resident of another state or a foreign country; and

-(C) The seller, at the time of the sale, must retain as a part of its records a completed exemption certificate to document the exempt nature of the sale.
+- (i) Exemption requirements.
+The following requirements must be met to perfect any claim for exemption under RCW 82.08.0266 and 82.08.02665: - (A) The watercraft must not be used within this state for more than ((forty-five)) 45 days from delivery; - (B) The seller must examine acceptable proof that the buyer is a resident of another state or a foreign country; and - (C) The seller, at the time of the sale, must retain as a part of its records a completed exemption certificate to document the exempt nature of the sale.
 This requirement may be satisfied by using the department's "Buyer's Retail Sales Tax Exemption Certificate," or another certificate with substantially the information as it relates to the exemption provided by RCW 82.08.0266 and 82.08.02665.
 The certificate must be completed in its entirety, and retained by the seller.
-A blank certificate ((can be obtained via the internet at http://dor.wa.gov, by facsimile by calling Fast Fax at (360) 786-6116 or (800) 647-7706 (using menu options), or by writing to: Taxpayer Services, Department of Revenue, P.O.
-Box 47478, Olympia, Washington 98504-7478)) is available on the department of revenue's (department) web site at dor.wa.gov.
+A blank certificate is available on the department of revenue's (department) website at dor.wa.gov.

-The seller should not accept an exemption certificate if the seller becomes aware of any information prior to the completion of the sale ((which)) that is inconsistent with the ((purchaser's)) buyer's claim of residency, such as a Washington address on a credit application.
+The seller should not accept an exemption certificate if the seller becomes aware of any information prior to the completion of the sale that is inconsistent with the buyer's claim of residency, such as a Washington address on a credit application.

 (ii) Component parts and repairs.
 The exemptions provided by RCW 82.08.0266 and 82.08.02665 apply only to sales of watercraft.
 For the purposes of these exemptions, the term "watercraft" includes component parts which are installed in or on the watercraft prior to delivery to and acceptance by the buyer, but only when these parts are sold by the seller of the watercraft.
 "Component part" means tangible personal property which is attached to and used as an integral part of the operation of the watercraft, even if the item is not required mechanically for the operation of the watercraft.
-Component parts include, but are not necessarily limited to, motors, navigational equipment, radios, depthfinders, and winches, whether ((themselves)) they are permanently attached to the watercraft or held by brackets which are nently attached.
+Component parts include, but are not necessarily limited to, motors, navigational equipment, radios, depthfinders, and winches, whether they are permanently attached to the watercraft or held by brackets which are permanently attached.
 If held by brackets, the brackets must be permanently attached to the watercraft in a definite and secure manner.